ecoulon12/wandercast/README.md

 2. In Makefile, add sensor.o into line 4 ("OBJECTS" line)
 3. Go to h_file_template.txt, copy .h file contents into sensor.h, add in prototypes for functions and any variable definitions
 4. in h_file_template.txt, copy .c file contents into sensor.c, and start writing function implementations

+HOW TO
+1. Clone the repo
+- go to the github wandercast page
+- press the drop down arrow on the green "Code" button
+- copy the SSH key
+- in your terminal, go to where you want to add the wandercast folder
+- use the command "git clone {SSH KEY}"

+2. Editing files
+- you can do this in any

+3. Running Code
+- plug in
+- if you suspect compilation errors, just use the "make" command